 The word Masjid literally means the place where Sajdah (Prostration) is done.
 In Islam Sajdah can only be done to Allah.
 Sajdah is done in all Salaah (Specific Prayers) except Janaazah Salaah.
 Sajdah is also required after specific verses of the Holy Quran have been recited.
 Salaah is performed in congregation (Jamaah) five times a day and therefore the appointed location for salaah is usually called the Masjid.
 The plural for Masjid is Masaajid.

-Also referred as: Musjid, Masajid, Place of Worship, (Mosque - incorrect name).
+Also referred to as: Musjid, Masajid, Place of Worship, ('Mosque' - commonly used).

 Materialism